In our latest Stories of Resilience, we chat with Chip and Joanna Gaines about their entrepreneurial journey and how they’ve grown their business.

 For Joanna, it’s about working smarter: “I try to run the business and not let it run me.
 I make space to do things at home that bring me life, then when I go to work I feel full and energized.”

 Want more small business inspiration and expert advice?
-Watch the full episode with Chip and Joanna Gaines.
+Watch more episodes in our Stories of Resilience series.

 Salesforce helps you find more customers, win their business, and keep them happy so you can succeed.
 Learn more about our small business CRM solutions by following us on Twitter, LinkedIn, and Instagram.